MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-steps.md

  Use this step to set the value of a variable that's used with the task sequence.

  This step can be run in either the full OS or Windows PE.

  Task sequence variables are read by task sequence actions and specify the behavior of those actions.
-For more information about specific task sequence variables, see the following articles:
+For more information about specific task sequence variables and how to use them, see the following articles:
 - [How to use task sequence variables](/sccm/osd/understand/using-task-sequence-variables)
 - [Task sequence variables](/sccm/osd/understand/task-sequence-variables)